-The researchers came to the conclusion that aspartame was a multipotential carcinogen (Soffritti et al. 200617).
+The researchers concluded that aspartame was a multipotential carcinogen (Soffritti et al. 200617).

 Although there is no comparable study on acesulfame K, this does not mean that the sweetener could not be equally carcinogenic.

-Although the artificial sweetener is calorie-free and sugar-free, we now know that it affects insulin secretion.
+Although the artificial sweetener is calorie- and sugar-free, we now know it affects insulin secretion.

-In addition to the risk of obesity and metabolic syndrome, the consumption of acesulfame K also increases the risk of developing type 2 diabetes, according to study data (Pepino et al. 201518).
+In addition to the risk of obesity and metabolic syndrome, consuming acesulfame K also increases the risk of developing type 2 diabetes, according to study data (Pepino et al. 201518).

-Furthermore, according to another study, acesulfame potassium increases the amount of glucose absorbed by intestinal cells by 20 to 30% (Zheng et al. 201319).
+Furthermore, according to another study, acesulfame potassium increases the glucose absorbed by intestinal cells by 20 to 30% (Zheng et al. 201319).

-Thus, the artificial sweetener is probably not the first choice for people with diabetes.
+Thus, artificial sweetener is probably not the first choice for people with diabetes.

 Although the range of studies conducted on acesulfame K during pregnancy is minimal, some findings can be derived.